osandadeshan/osandadeshan/README.md

 ## 👨‍💻 About Me:

-Hi, I am [Osanda Nimalarathna](https://osandadeshan.github.io/), a highly focused Associate Technical Specialist experienced in a variety of automation and engineering positions.
+Hi, I am [Osanda Nimalarathna](https://osandadeshan.github.io/), a highly focused Technical Specialist experienced in a variety of automation and engineering positions.
 Organized, methodical and a keen eye for detail results in solid coding and trustworthy automation scripting.
 Understanding client requirements and communicating the progress of projects are core values in achieving long lasting business relationships.

 I am a passionate individual and a technophiles obsessed with the latest technologies.
 I have always been a great problem solver and creative.
 I prefer to find new solutions using the latest approaches and systems.
 I am both self-driven and self-motivated, and I am constantly experimenting with new technologies and techniques.
 I take great care in the experience, architecture, and code quality of the solutions I build.